obrm/rest-api-nodejs-ts-express-mongodb-zod/README.md

-# REST API with Node.js, Mongoose & TypeScript
+# REST API with Node.js, MongoDB with Mongoose & TypeScript

 ## Concepts